What Is a Nursing Home Ombudsman?

 - Safety: Residents have a right to be free from abuse

-If you suspect your loved one is facing nursing home neglect or abuse, don’t wait.
-See if an ombudsman or other advocates can help you.
-Reach out to one of our caring Patient Advocates who can help you determine your next steps.
+If you suspect a loved one is suffering from nursing home neglect or abuse, don’t wait.
+Ombudsmen or other advocates can help you.
+Reach out to our caring Patient Advocates who can help determine your next steps.